Celebration, Florida

 Celebration is a master-planned community (MPC) and census-designated place (CDP) in Osceola County, Florida, United States.
-A suburb of Orlando, Celebration is located near Walt Disney World Resort and was originally developed by The Walt Disney Company.
-Its population was recorded as 11,178 in the 2020 census.
+A suburb of Orlando, Celebration is located near Walt Disney World Resort and was originally developed by the Walt Disney Company.
+Its population was recorded as 11,178 in the 2020 United States census.

 After founding Celebration, Disney followed its plans to divest most of its control of the town.
 Several Disney business units continue to occupy the town's office buildings.
-Walt Disney World operates two utility companies, Smart City Telecom and Reedy Creek Energy Services, that provide services to the town.
 The town itself is connected to the Walt Disney World resorts via one of its primary streets, World Drive, which begins near the Magic Kingdom.

 Various New Classical architects participated in the design of buildings in Celebration.
 Downtown Celebration's post office was designed by Michael Graves, the adjacent Welcome Center by Philip Johnson, and the Celebration Health building by Robert A. M. Stern.

-Other well-known architects who have designed nearby buildings include Charles Moore (Preview Center), Graham Gund (Bohemian Hotel), Cesar Pelli (movie theatre), and Robert Venturi and Denise Scott Brown (SunTrust Bank).
+Other well-known architects who have designed nearby buildings include Charles Moore (Preview Center), Graham Gund (Bohemian Hotel), Cesar Pelli (movie theater), and Robert Venturi and Denise Scott Brown (SunTrust Bank).